Muehlebach Hotel: History

 The property, then the site of the First Baptist Church, was acquired in 1914 by the Muehlebach Estate Co., owned by George E. Muehlebach, whose father, George E. Muehlebach Sr., founded the Muehlebach Beer Company.
-Muehlebach demolished the church and built a 12-story, 144 foot (44m) high brown brick hotel building designed by Holabird & Roche at a cost of $2 million.
-It opened as the Hotel Muehlebach in May, 1915.
+Muehlebach demolished the church and built a 12-story, 144 feet (44 m) high brown brick hotel building designed by Holabird & Roche at a cost of $2 million.
+It opened as the Hotel Muehlebach in May 1915.
 The younger Muehlebach also built Muehlebach Field.

 On December 5, 1922, the hotel was the location of the first regular radio program broadcast by a band, when Carleton Coon and Joe Sanders began broadcasting the performances of their Coon-Sanders Original Nighthawk Orchestra nationwide.